cstnaya/jwt-test/README.md

 2. Create new route "sub" in /routes folder.
 Then register this route in app/providers/RouteServeiceProvider.php. [[See details]](https://www.itsolutionstuff.com/post/how-to-create-custom-route-file-in-laravelexample.html)

+3. create new guard and provider in config/auth.php.

+4. migrate subUser table and create its model.

+5. create controller and authentication with auth("sub").

 ## Resource

 - https://www.youtube.com/watch?v=6eX9Pj-GhZs